twni2016/pomdp-baselines/run_commands.md

 ## Specific Running Commands for Each Subarea
+In general, we found `td3` works better in `rnn` policy while `sac` works better in `mlp` policy.
+So we use respective parameters below.

 ### "Standard" POMDP
 {Ant,Cheetah,Hopper,Walker}-{P,V} in the paper, corresponding to `configs/pomdp/<ant|cheetah|hopper|walker>_blt/<p|v>`, which requires PyBullet.
 We also provide Pendulum environments for sanity check.